 , and zoom

-tags that will become the informational sidebar UI element.
-Add the following HTML between your root <div>
+that will become the informational sidebar UI element.
+Add the following HTML into your app, below the <div>

 <div class="sidebar">